NathanCustom Tailors

 Where Does Your Money Actually Go?
 The Cost Breakdown

 This is the part most companies do not want you to see.
 Let us break down a $600 online MTM suit versus what that same suit costs when you go direct to a skilled tailor workshop in Vietnam.
+The diagram below shows the two side by side -- where each dollar lands.

 Typical Online MTM Brand ($600 suit)